zilishen/documentation/content/nap-dos/deployment-guide/installing-nginx-plus-with-dos-and-waf-on-amazon-web-services.md

     app_protect_dos_monitor uri=serv:80/; # Assuming server_name "serv" on port 80, with the root path "/"
     ```

     c.
-Enable L4 accelerated mitigation feature (for Debian11/Ubuntu20.04/RHEL8) on an http context in the `nginx.conf` file:
+Enable the L4 accelerated mitigation feature (for Debian11/Ubuntu20.04/RHEL8) in the `http` context of the `nginx.conf` file:

     ```shell
     app_protect_dos_accelerated_mitigation on;